EdgeApp/edge-core-js/docs/api-signer.md

 present, the core sends the legacy `Token {apiKey}` header.

 There is **no** timestamp line and **no** `X-Timestamp` header.
-That extra line is info-server `getKeys` only; do not feed a four-line getKeys string into this signer for login, or a three-line login string into getKeys.
+That extra line is info-server `infoRollup` only; do not feed a four-line infoRollup string into this signer for login, or a three-line login string into infoRollup.

 ## Attestation (separate from HMAC)